hpssjellis/maker100-curriculum/README.md

 ## Tricks:
 1. **Start with a microcontroller that has proven successful for other educators.** In my case, I recommend the  [Seeedstudio #XIAO-ESP32S3-Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/)  which costs around $14 USD.
 For 30 students, that totals $420.
 Yes, each student should have their own microcontroller.
 Additionally, you'll need USB-C cables, microSD cards, and pin headers.
 2. **Class sets of most equipment aren't necessary.** Since the course is asynchronous, students can work at their own pace.
 This means you may only need a few of the more expensive sensors, like the Pixy2, a Lidar, or soldering equipment.
 While there are benefits to having class sets of all equipment, I’ve never found it necessary.
 Plus, it can create a storage mess.
 3. **Demand peer teaching.** When a student successfully completes a curricular task, have them teach a few other students how to do it.
 This reinforces their understanding and builds a collaborative learning environment and really is the only way this course will be successful.
 4. **Students can manage their own work.** They can download the curriculum from Github as a zip file, unzip it, and upload it to their own GitHub repositories, allowing them to organize and update their work effectively.
 5. I have students make very short videos on the school network of each project, with a simple circuit diagram shown in the video.
 First time educators may just want to keep a running tally of the assignments they have seen working.
+6. The inexpensive [Seeedstudio XIAO-SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/) board is a great microcontroller for students to play with when testing new sensors and runs very similar to many Arduino boards, while being easy to auto detect by the Arduino IDE.

+# The Maker100 Curriculum

+### A. Basics:
+1. Determine the software to install (Best to have some software installed before the class starts) A good software installation starting point is: [NodeJS](https://nodejs.org/en/download/package-manager), [Python](https://www.python.org/downloads/), [Arduino Legacy and New IDE](https://www.arduino.cc/en/software), [Pixymon2](https://pixycam.com/downloads-pixy2/), [Putty](https://www.putty.org/), [platformio](https://platformio.org/), which needs [VSCode](https://code.visualstudio.com/download).
+Note: Good communication with the IT department is essential as new software will need to be installed during the course, especially if important upgrades are released.
+2. Determine the computer language to use: Probably best to work with a few standard languages and platforms.
+I mainly use Arduino C/CPP with the platforms: the Arduino Legacy and new IDE, The [arduino cloud](https://cloud.arduino.cc/) and platformIO.
+Other choses are full MAKE C/CPP, microPython, Zepher(RTOS) and the ESP-IDF as well as many more
+3. Get the Blink program working using the Arduino IDE and your microcontroller, which means you will need to install the correct board and identify the PORT
+4. Understand libraries as some examples will not work until one or many libraries have been installed.
+My students install the "Portenta Pro Community Solutions" library in the Arduino IDE and have a look at the long list of examples that match many of the concepts in this curriculum.
+I made this library for the PortentaH7 produced by Arduino in 2020, many of the examples need to be slightly changed to work with the XIAO-esp32S3

+### B.Coding

+### C. Sensors

+### D. Machine Learning

+### E. Actuators (Motors, LED's etc)

+### F.IoT Comunication